rudyoactiv/rudyoactiv/README.md

 ## About Me
 I'm a final year CS student and boy do I love writing code.
 And when I'm not coding, I'm probably busy tinkering with my 3D Printer 🚀.
-I specialise in **full stack development**, and **Machine Learning** Applications, and I simply love finding new problems to solve and new projects to build.
+I specialise in **Full Stack Development**, and **Machine Learning** Applications, and I just love finding new problems to solve and new projects to build.
 Make sure to check out my work below!

 ## 📫 Get In Touch
 <!--- [LinkedIn](https://www.linkedin.com/in/its-rudraneel/)